We offer an accelerated programme for graduates with a relevant degree in biological or animal science.

 - The European Association of Establishments for Veterinary Education (EAEVE)

 The Royal (Dick) School of Veterinary Studies has Full Accreditation from AVMA.
-The last evaluation was in 2008, the next evaluation is scheduled for 2015.
+The last evaluation was in 2015 and the next will be taking place in 2021.

-Students will sit the North American Veterinary Licensing Examination (NAVLE) in the UK before graduating.
+Students can sit the North American Veterinary Licensing Examination (NAVLE) in the UK or in North American before graduating.

 The degree of Bachelor of Veterinary Medicine and Surgery (BVM&S) is the equivalent to the North American Doctor of Veterinary Medicine (DVM) and has the same standing worldwide.